Which types of retirement savings accounts should I consider?

 How do I get one?

-You can open one with a bank or brokerage firm
+You can open one with a bank, brokerage firm or certain other financial institutions

 What are the big benefits?